 By including the right herbs, following the right lifestyle and diet, it can transform your body into a happier, stronger place.
 But remember, don’t wait until things are out of hand.
 Start sooner rather than later to get into the habit of balance.

-To make your Yoga sessions even more enjoyable, relaxing and calming, use iYURA Vyam Yoga Oil, one of the only body oils specifically prepared to be used as an external support for Yoga sessions.
-Enriched with powerfully strengthening Ayurvedic herbs like Himalayan Cedar and Long Pepper, this intensely nourishing yoga oil supports flexibility and stability during Yoga.
+To make your Yoga sessions even more enjoyable, relaxing, and calming, use iYURA Rujahari Oil, one of the only body oils that is suitable, safe, and acts as a natural external support in extending positive energy to the body.
+Enriched with powerfully strengthening Ayurvedic herbs Ashwagandha, Saffron and Turmeric as well as five other important herbs.

-All you need is just a few pumps of this oil before and after Yoga to help you ace those seemingly-difficult Yoga poses and to keep your skin looking healthier and livelier too!
+All you need is just a few pumps of this oil before and after Yoga to help you ace those seemingly-difficult Yoga poses, and to keep your skin looking healthier!

-• Daily Self Massage: Rhythmic and routine strokes using Vata soothing oils like iYURA Balaayah Black Gram Body Booster, that intensely moisturizes dry skin while strengthening and fortifying it against the aggressive appearance of signs of aging like wrinkles, fine lines and age spots.
+• Daily Self Massage: Rhythmic and routine strokes using Vata soothing oils like iYURA Balaayah Black Gram Body Booster, which intensely moisturizes dry skin while strengthening and fortifying it against the aggressive appearance of signs of aging like wrinkles, fine lines, and age spots.

 If you choose to, you can also try gently stimulating Marma points.
 (Of course, avoid oil massage during the menses.)